syncfusion-content/xamarin-docs/Xamarin/SfSparkline/sparklinetypes.md

 ## Line Sparkline

-[`SfLineSparkline`](https://help.syncfusion.com/cr/cref_files/xamarin/sfsparkline/Syncfusion.SfSparkline.XForms~Syncfusion.SfSparkline.XForms.SfLineSparkline.html) is used to visualize a data trend of specific intervals.
-You can use the following properties to customize the appearance.
+[`SfLineSparkline`](https://help.syncfusion.com/cr/cref_files/xamarin/sfsparkline/Syncfusion.SfSparkline.XForms~Syncfusion.SfSparkline.XForms.SfLineSparkline.html) is used for identifying patterns and trends in the data such as seasonal effects, large changes and turning points over a period of time.

 * [`StrokeWidth`](https://help.syncfusion.com/cr/cref_files/xamarin/sfsparkline/Syncfusion.SfSparkline.XForms~Syncfusion.SfSparkline.XForms.SfSparklineBase~StrokeWidth.html) - used to change the stroke width of the sparkline.
 * [`StrokeColor`](https://help.syncfusion.com/cr/cref_files/xamarin/sfsparkline/Syncfusion.SfSparkline.XForms~Syncfusion.SfSparkline.XForms.SfSparklineBase~StrokeColor.html) - used to change the stroke color of the sparkline.